kube-green/kube-green.github.io/docs/installation/install.md

 ## kubectl apply

 :::info
-With this method, you can not change the default configuration parameters.
+With this method, you cannot change the default configuration parameters.
 :::

 You need to have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) installed and connected to the cluster where you want to install *kube-green*.